aghasemi/awesome-webassembly-frameworks/README.md

-# awesome-webassembly-frameworks
+# Awesome (mostly) WebAssembly Frameworks
-A curated list of frameworks for writing front-end web application in languages other than JavaScript (through WebAssembly)
+A curated list of frameworks for writing front-end web application in languages other than JavaScript (mostly through WebAssembly).

 ## Programming Languages